-Top brands will no longer advertise on Twitter because they fear a public backlash, claimed a leading UK media boss.
+Top brands will no longer advertise on and are abandoning Twitter because they fear a public backlash, claimed a leading UK media boss.

 Nick Waters, who heads up Ebiquity, the Aim-listed firm that advises brands on how to spend advertising budgets, said most of its clients have abandoned the social media platform since Elon Musk bought it for £38billion in October.